Arthur Williams (presenter)

 Arthur Williams (born 18 June 1986) is a British television presenter and former Royal Marine.
-He uses a wheelchair as a result of a severe car accident.
+He uses a wheelchair as a result of a car crash.

 Early life

-Arthur was brought up in Eckington, South Worcestershire and played rugby for Prince Henry's High School in Evesham.
-He also swam for Pershore.
-A runner from an early age, Arthur also took part in the Army Cadet National Athletics finals after winning the Midland 1,500m.
+Arthur Williams was brought up in Eckington, South Worcestershire and played rugby for Prince Henry's High School in Evesham.
+He swam for Pershore.
+Williams took part in the Army Cadet National Athletics finals after winning the Midland 1,500m.

-He became a Royal Marines Commando in 2004 after passing the rigorous training required and was awarded the King's Badge.
-Being posted to 42 Commando, Lima Company in Plymouth, Arthur spent 18 months as a general duties Marine before specialising in signals and joining 6 Assault Squadron on board HMS Albion.
+He became a Royal Marines Commando in 2004 and was awarded the King's Badge.
+He was posted to 42 Commando, Lima Company in Plymouth.
+Williams spent 18 months as a general duties Marine before specialising in signals and joining 6 Assault Squadron aboard HMS Albion.

-In 2007 when returning to duty from leave in Pershore Arthur's car went off the road – an accident that severed his spinal cord and left him paralysed from the waist down.
-Arthur returned to the Marines but later left in 2009.
+In 2007 when returning to duty from leave in Pershore his car crashed, severing his spinal cord and paralyzing him from the waist down.
+Williams returned to the Marines, but left in 2009.

-Television and media career

-Williams has featured on numerous television programmes as a presenter or guest, particularly for Channel 4.
-Arthur's media career began after he sent in a three-minute clip on wheelchair racing for the channel's search for disabled presenters for its coverage of the London 2012 Paralympic Games.
+Career

-In 2013, he was selected by BAFTA for mentoring as a "breakthrough Brit".
-He continued working with Channel 4 and presented the Sochi 2014 Winter Olympics and Rio 2016 Summer Olympics.
-He has also presented documentaries on aviation and military history including WWI's Forgotten Heroes, D-Day As It Happened and The Plane That Saved Britain – a documentary that focused on his love of the unheralded World War II aeroplane, the de Havilland Mosquito.
+In 2013, Williams was selected by BAFTA for mentoring as a "breakthrough Brit".
+He presented television coverage of the 2014 Winter Olympics and 2016 Summer Olympics.
+He presented documentaries on aviation and military history including WWI's Forgotten Heroes, D-Day As It Happened and The Plane That Saved Britain – a documentary about the World War II de Havilland Mosquito.

-Williams is currently at work on a new documentary for Channel 4 and has also teamed up with Clemency Green and Adam Buxton to front The Great Escapists, a show that highlights the best things to do at the weekend.
+Williams, Clemency Green and Adam Buxton presented The Great Escapists, a programme highlighting things to do at the weekend.

 Charity work

-One of the original Band of Brothers after rehabilitating at Tedworth House in Wiltshire, Arthur became a patron for Help for Heroes.
+One of the original Band of Brothers after rehabilitating at Tedworth House in Wiltshire, he became a patron for Help for Heroes.
 He also works with the aviation charity Aerobility.

 Hobbies

-Arthur is a keen pilot, having taken up the hobby – a childhood dream of his – after leaving the Marines.
-He learnt to fly through the disabled flying charity Aerobility www.aerobility.com He holds both a National and International Private Pilot's licence.
+Williams is a keen pilot, having taken up the hobby after leaving the Marines.
+He learned to fly through the disabled flying charity Aerobility.
+He holds both a National and International Private Pilot's licence.